The Luck of Barry Lyndon: The Irish Robin Hood

-According to other sources, an inspiration for his character was Captain James Freney, the "Irish Robin Hood", whose adventures he read about in an inn in Galway in 1841, whom he places in his novel on Barry's path in Ireland shortly after his hero's departure for the great world, and who is briefly mentioned in chapter IV where Barry learns about his exploits from Mrs. Fitzsimmons.
-However, while Freney, in Thackeray's words, "declines great deeds with all modesty", Barry brandishes "little deeds high and loud".
-According to another hypothesis, the model encompasses the Irish in general, whom he sketched in his Irish Sketch Book of 1843, "this brilliant, audacious, belligerent, exuberant, whiskey-drinking people".
+According to other sources, an inspiration for Barry Lyndon was James Freney, the "Irish Robin Hood", whose adventures Thackeray read about in an inn in Galway in 1841, whom he places in his novel on Barry's path in Ireland shortly after his departure for the great world, and who is briefly mentioned in chapter IV, when Barry learns about his exploits from Mrs. Fitzsimmons.
+But while Freney, in Thackeray's words, "declines great deeds with all modesty", Barry brandishes "little deeds high and loud".
+According to another hypothesis, the model encompasses the Irish in general, whom Thackeray sketched in his Irish Sketch Book of 1843, calling them "this brilliant, audacious, belligerent, exuberant, whiskey-drinking people".

 An Irish snobbery

-In fact, "Barry Lyndon" contains several episodes already used in this "Irish Sketch Book", for example, Barry's arrival in Dublin where he is greeted with much fervor and adulation.
-In his travel journal, Thackeray notes:
+In fact, Barry Lyndon contains several episodes from Thackeray's Irish Sketch Book, such as Barry's arrival in Dublin, whereupon he is greeted with fervor and adulation.
+In his travel journal, Thackeray wrote:

 There is candor in the way these brave people regard their ecclesiastics and respect all titles, whether real or spurious [...]
 Do the Irish have so many reasons to respect their aristocrats that they must chronicle all their movements and not only admire their genuine nobles, but make up others to admire in turn?.

 A cosmopolitan novel

-Finally, as Thackeray wrote, he traveled constantly, hence, according to some critics, the cosmopolitan aspect of the novel, with significant episodes set in France or Germany, and also some details echoing the author's Middle Eastern tour, such as Barry's stay in Ludwigslust where he is accompanied by a "negro" named Zamor, dresses in Turkish clothing, and stays in a "palace arranged in an Oriental and quite sumptuous manner".
+Finally, as Thackeray wrote, he travelled constantly, hence, according to some critics, the cosmopolitan aspect of the novel, with significant episodes set in France or Germany, and also some details echoing the author's Middle Eastern tour, such as Barry's stay in Ludwigslust, where he is accompanied by a "negro" named Zamor, dresses in Turkish clothing, and stays in a "palace arranged in an Oriental and quite sumptuous manner".